Infant formula: 7 steps to prepare it safely

 You've chosen your baby's infant formula with care — but are you preparing it properly?
 Follow these steps to ensure proper nutrition and avoid food-related illness.

 1. Check the expiration date

 Look for an expiration or "use by" date on the formula container.
 If the expiration date has passed, you can't be sure of the formula's quality.
 Don't buy or use outdated infant formula.

 Before preparing formula, wash your hands thoroughly with soap and water.
 Dry your hands well.
 Make sure the area where you'll be preparing the formula is clean.

 Sterilize bottles, nipples, caps and rings before using them for the first time.
 You can boil the bottle and accessories in water for five minutes, use a microwave steam sterilizer bag or use a stand-alone electric steam sterilizer.

-After the first use, there's no need to sterilize your bottle and accessories.
-Wash these items with soap and water and allow them to air-dry.
+After the first use, there's usually no need to sterilize your bottle and accessories.
+Wash these items with soap and hot water.
 Bottle and nipple brushes can help you clean nooks and crannies.
 You can also use a dishwasher.

 4. Add water to liquid-concentrate or powdered formula

 If you're using liquid-concentrate or powdered formula, you'll need to add water.
 Follow the manufacturer's instructions for how much water to use.